Recap: Superman The Animated Series S 3 E 2 Knight Time

 Another crossover episode with Batman: The Animated Series

-When Roxy Rocket is apprehended by Superman, Roxy tells Supes that Batman is missing, meaning Gotham City is being overrun by crime, so she came to Metropolis to try her luck there.
+When Roxy Rocket tears into Metropolis, she tells Supes that Batman is missing, meaning Gotham City is being overrun by crime, so she came to Metropolis to try her luck there.
 Supes heads to Gotham to investigate, where he finds and assists Robin (Tim Drake) with foiling a robbery.
 When the trouble is over, Robin is hesitant to tell Supes about what's going on, but he's immediately surprised by what the Man of Steel knows...

 Superman: "Where's your boss?"